top of page

 A Public Garden Space

-The Corson Hall site faced several challenges: compacted alkaline soil, electrical lines dividing the area, low windows, strong northerly winds, heavy foot traffic near bicycle racks, occasional storm flooding, and significant snowfall.
+The Corson Hall site faced several challenges: compacted alkaline soil, electrical lines dividing the area, very low windows, strong northerly winds, heavy foot traffic near bicycle racks, occasional storm flooding, and significant snowfall.

 Concept